 This 456-acre unit is located three miles north of the town of Carnation.
-As the largest unit it has the greatest diversity of habitats.
-It was purchased in 1970 to provide hunting opportunities and other wildlife recreation.
-WDFW created a network of fields ranging in size from 20 to 40 acres, ringed with brushy drainages and hedgerows.
-Seasonal flooding is common and can inundate 20 to 70 percent of the unit.
-Stillwater has three small oxbow lakes (totaling about three acres), two that are connected to Harris Creek during high flow events and one that is a separate drainage.
-Harris Creek runs through the center of the property for about 10,500 feet before emptying into the Snoqualmie River.
-This unit also has 8,500 feet of river shoreline.
-An abandoned railroad trestle and a footbridge cross Harris Creek.
-The major uses here are waterfowl and pheasant hunting, fishing, dog training and nature observation, as well as some swimming and picnicking along the river.
-A King County Parks and Recreation Department bicycle/walking/running trail skirts the unitís eastern boundary for three-fourths of a mile.
-There are two parking areas a mile apart adjacent to Highway 203 with reader boards.
+It was purchased in 1970 for hunting, wildlife conservation, and wildlife-related recreation.
+This unit contains a mix of active farm fields, forest habitats, wetland and stream drainages with hedgerows and fallow grassland meadows.
+Seasonal flooding is common and can inundate the entire unit.
+Stillwater has three small oxbow lakes – two that are connected to Harris Creek during high flow events and one that is a separate drainage.
+Harris Creek runs through the center of the property before emptying into the Snoqualmie River.
+This unit also has 8,500 feet of Snoqualmie River shoreline.
+Waterfowl and pheasant hunting are very popular activities as are wildlife viewing and hiking.
+King County Parks and Recreation Department owns and manages the Snoqualmie Valley Trail which skirts the unit’s eastern boundary.
+There are two parking areas a mile apart and adjacent to Highway 203 with informat ion boards.

 Birds of Prey